30 Dorm Room Ideas for First-Time Dorm Dwellers

 Coffee Storage Cart

-A storage cart like this one from IKEA or this one from Target are a perfectly versatile way to organize your coffee supplies.
+A storage cart is a perfectly versatile way to organize your coffee supplies.
 This storage solution will make your early morning routines a breeze.
-You can also store a wide variety of other dorm supplies on this cart, like your toiletries, laundry detergent or any type of kitchen supplies.
+You can also store lots of other dorm supplies on this cart, like your toiletries, laundry detergent or any type of kitchen supplies.

 Versatile Storage Ottoman

 A storage ottoman is an incredibly versatile way to create extra storage in any dorm room.
-A dorm ottoman can be used as a footrest, extra seating and as a place to store anything from clothes to snacks to keep you motivated for all of your late-night study sessions.
-A storage ottoman like this one from kohl's will get the job done right.
-Photo: Kohl's
+A dorm ottoman can be used as a footrest or extra seating, as well as a place to store anything from clothes to snacks.
+Look for one in a neutral color, or in the accent color you’ve picked for your room to keep things looking cohesive.